|

 social, cultural and economic policy.
 Consequently, if society were to learn

-it would almost certainly choose different policies.
-One of PAE’s projects has been to expose some of the many
+would almost certainly choose different policies.
+One of Neoclassical

 economics regards competition as a